domogik/domogik/domogik/README.txt

 	* Click to the link to go back to the admin main page
 	* Click to the ling to go to the main page of the app
 	* Enjoy !

+* Manage data
+	* You can easily add / update / remove data in the app, using the Django's admin interface.
+	* Point your browser to : http://127.0.0.1:8000/admin
+	* Username / password is the one you entered when you run 'python manage.py syncdb'